Dwayne Bowe

-Dwayne Lorenzo Bowe (born September 21, 1984) is a former American football wide receiver.
-He played college football at Louisiana State University, and was drafted by the Kansas City Chiefs in the first round of the 2007 NFL Draft.
+Dwayne Lorenzo Bowe (born September 21, 1984) is an American former professional football wide receiver who played in the National Football League (NFL) for nine seasons.
+He played college football at Louisiana State University, and was selected by the Kansas City Chiefs in the first round of the 2007 NFL draft.
 He played for the Chiefs from 2007 to 2014.
 He led the NFL in receiving touchdowns with 15 in 2010, earning Pro Bowl and Second-team All-Pro honors.
 He also played for the Cleveland Browns in 2015.

-Early years
+Early life

 Bowe and his older brother were raised by their paternal grandparents in Miami, Florida.
 He was not involved in sports until his junior year in high school, when Bowe decided to join the high school football team at Miami Norland High School.

 College career

 Bowe accepted an offer from Nick Saban to play football for Louisiana State University.
 He ranks among LSU's all-time best wide receivers, at one point holding the school's single-season record for touchdown receptions.
 (He has since been passed by Ja'Marr Chase, Justin Jefferson, and Terrace Marshall Jr. in 2019.)
-Bowe appeared in 13 games as a backup for the Tiger's 2003 BCS national championship team.
+Bowe appeared in 13 games as a backup for the Tigers' 2003 BCS national championship team.
 His sophomore year at LSU was his breakout season.
 After the departure of wide receivers Michael Clayton and Devery Henderson to the NFL, Bowe was poised to become a starter for the Tigers.
 In the opening game of the year versus Oregon State, Bowe caught a pass from Jamarcus Russell for a 38-yard touchdown strike that sent the game into overtime.
 The Tigers won that game, and Bowe finished second on the team in receiving yards while becoming one of Russell's favorite targets along with Skyler Green, Early Doucet, and Craig "Buster" Davis.
 In his junior season (2005), Bowe led the team in receptions, averaging 17.3 yards per catch and setting an LSU record by catching a touchdown pass in seven straight games.
 Bowe caught the game winner versus Alabama that year, giving LSU a 16–13 OT win in Tuscaloosa.
 Bowe's senior season (2006) was his best yet.
 Not only did he lead the team in receptions (65 receptions for 990 yards), he also set another LSU school record with 12 touchdown catches on the year.
 Bowe led a trio of receivers including Doucet and Davis that combined for 180 catches, 2,598 yards, and 24 touchdowns.

 Professional career

-2007 NFL Draft
+Pre-draft

-Regarded as one of the top wide receivers available in the 2007 NFL Draft, Bowe drew comparisons to Hines Ward.
-He was selected 23rd overall by the Kansas City Chiefs.
-Alongside his former teammates JaMarcus Russell and Buster Davis, the trio became the first quarterback/wide receiving group to be selected in the first round of the draft.
+Regarded as one of the top wide receivers available in the 2007 NFL draft, Bowe drew comparisons to Hines Ward.